 Don’t forget SPF

-It’s important to note that retinol can make your skin more sensitive to the sun’s rays, per the American Academy of Dermatology (AAD).
+As we mentioned earlier, retinol can make your skin more sensitive to the sun’s rays, per the American Academy of Dermatology (AAD).
 When using retinol (even if you’re only applying it at night), the AAD recommends being extra diligent about using a broad-spectrum sunscreen with SPF 30 or higher daily and taking safe sun-protective measures when spending time outdoors.
 These measures include wearing a wide-brim hat, seeking shade during the sun’s peak hours (10 a.m. to 2 p.m.), and reapplying SPF at least every two hours when spending time outside.
+If you need a recommendation, we’re big fans of the L’Oréal Paris Bright Reveal Broad Spectrum SPF 50 Daily UV Lotion.
+The lightweight formula contains vitamins C and E and helps shield against sun damage while helping to brighten, even, and smooth the skin’s appearance over time.

 Next Up: When Can You Start Using Retinol?